 Students Reflect on the Institute on Memory and Human Rights

-In September 2019, the inaugural cohort of the Institute on Memory and Human Rights—comprised of ten students and ten community leaders, along with three faculty and staff—participated in a two-day on-campus workshop followed by a four-day travel seminar to memorial and historical sites in Alabama, including the Legacy Museum and National Memorial for Peace and Justice.
+In September 2019, the inaugural cohort of the Institute on Memory and Human Rights—comprised of 10 students and 10 community leaders, along with three faculty and staff—participated in a two-day on-campus workshop followed by a four-day travel seminar to memorial and historical sites in Alabama, including the Legacy Museum and National Memorial for Peace and Justice.
 The work of Chicago Torture Justice Memorials served as a local case study as the cohort explored the power and possibility of memory to foster justice in the face of racialized violence.
-Several students share their reflections below.

 Photographs taken by Daris Jasper during the inaugural Institute on Memory and Human Rights: